-Derleth's parting thoughts regarding the "health" of San Andreas Dam are worth repeating: "The earth dam at San Andreas appears to fulfill its functions as well as ever, although it is directly on the line of the main fault, and has been greatly scarred."
-(Schussler, 1906, p.
-42) This admonition was honored in the early 1980s with in-depth investigations of the both the dam itself and a modern understanding (i.e., plate tectonic paradigm) of its tectonic environment.
-As mentioned previously, these studies were performed by Earth Sciences Associates of Palo Alto.
-See Hall (1984) for a summary of the geologic and seismo-tectonic findings as they relate to the stability and longevity of this dam.
+Future Stability of San Andreas Dam: Derleth's parting thoughts in 1906 regarding the "health" of San Andreas Dam are worth repeating: "The earth dam at San Andreas appears to fulfill its functions as well as ever, although it is directly on the line of the main fault, and has been greatly scarred" (Schussler, 1906, p.
+42).
+This assessment was confirmed in the late 1970s with in-depth investigations of the both the dam itself and a modern understanding (i.e., the plate tectonic paradigm) of its tectonic environment.
+This stability study and safety analysis was required of the San Francisco Public Utilities